tomerfiliba-org/reedsolomon/README.rst

 Installation
 ------------

-For the latest stable release, use:
+For the latest stable release, install with:

 .. code:: sh